 Mathematical model predicts drug concentration in the brain

 Do medicines arrive in the right amount at the right spot in our brain?
-By making a model that depicts our brain in small 'brain blocks', PhD student Esmée Vendel tries to find an answer to this question.
+By making a model that depicts our brain in small 'brain blocks', Esmée Vendel tries to find an answer to this question.
 Her new, mathematical model predicts the concentration of medicines in the brain over time and space.
-Promotion on 17 December.
+Vendel obtained her PhD on 17 December 2019.

 Target in the brain